-NOAA Coastal Mapping Program (CMP) Project NC1406D-TB-C provides a highly accurate database of new digital shoreline data for the back-bay side of the barrier islands along the Virginia Eastern Shore, extending from Cape Charles to Parramore Island, Virginia.
-Project NC1406D-TB-C is a subproject of a larger project, NC1406-TB-C, which includes portions of the back-bays and marshes, and some areas of outer coastline and harbors, from Avon, North Carolina to Parramore Island, Virginia.
+NOAA Coastal Mapping Program (CMP) Project NC1407D-TB-C provides a highly accurate database of new digital shoreline data for portions of the back-bays, marshes and harbors, extending from Myrtle Grove Sound to Stump Sound, North Carolina.
+Project NC1407D-TB-C is a subproject of a larger project, NC1407-TB-C, which includes a portion of the eastern coastline of the United States directly impacted by Hurricane Sandy from Winyah Bay, South Carolina to Avon, North Carolina.
 The Geographic Cell (GC) may be used in support of the NOAA Nautical Charting Program (NCP) as well as geographic information systems (GIS) for a variety of coastal zone management applications.